 Other terms that you may hear from the teacher while learning:

-Looking place or Dristhi is the gazing point to focus on while transitioning through a posture.
-There are nine dristhis; nose, navel, thumb, hands, feet, left side, right side, third eye and upwards.
+Looking place or Drishti is the gazing point to focus on while transitioning through a posture.
+There are nine drishtis; nose, navel, thumb, hands, feet, left side, right side, third eye and upwards.

 Bandhas meaning "lock" or "seal".
 It's purpose being to unlock pranic energy and to direct it to the nadi or energy channels.
 Bandhas give the feeling of being light in the body as well as being strong.